Playlists in YouTube Analytics

 - Choose the report you want to view and choose one of the ways below to view playlist data.

-Logged in as content owner
+Signed in as content owner

 Select Playlists from the drop-down menu to display playlist metrics.

 You'll see a new "Playlist" dimension above the table in the Watch time report and Audience retention report, which lets you see your top playlists.
 The other dimensions in the table show different breakdowns of your playlist performance.

 Click on the Playlist button below the content search box to display playlist metrics.
 This selection can be toggled with Uploads metrics, which will show you the data for all of your videos instead of your playlists.

 You'll see a new "Playlist" dimension above the table in the Watch time report and Audience retention report, which lets you see your top playlists.